 Arizona filing requirements are based on Filing Status, Gross Income and Arizona Adjusted Gross Income.

-- Head of Household AND gross income is at least $18,650
+- Head of Household AND gross income more than $19,400

 - Arizona is a community property state.
 If you file a separate return, you must figure how much income to report using community property laws.
 Under these laws, a separate return must reflect one-half of the community income from all sources plus any separate income.